amibenson/solidity-qa/Solidity-QA.md

 ## (12) How does an AMM price assets?

+AMM use a mathematical formula to price assets based on liquidity.

+Most AMMs use a **constant product** market maker model.
+The formula for this model is **X * Y = K** (K is a constant).

+A **constant sum AMM** can be considered a range-bound AMM with a very narrow range (good for stables) and uses the formula **X + Y = K**.

 ## (13) What is the effect on gas of making a function payable?

+A Solidity function with a payable modifier means that the function is able to process transactions with more than or equal to zero Ether.
+TBD

 ## (14) What is a signature replay attack?